BlueChili/micara.net/content/english/privacy.md

 id: 'privacy'
 title: 'Privacy'
 weight: 11
-background: 'images/kevin-bhagat-461952-unsplash.jpg'
+#background: 'images/kevin-bhagat-461952-unsplash.jpg'
 #button: 'Our Work'
 #buttonLink: 'work'
-partial_layout: 'homepage_blue_section'
+partial_layout: 'homepage_white_section'
+layout: 'custom'
 ---

 Thank you for visiting our website.
 The safe handling of your data is particularly important to us.
 We would therefore like to inform you in detail about the use of your data when visiting our website.

-Legal basis of processing
+**Legal basis of processing**

 Art.
 6 para.
 1 lit. a DSGVO serves our company as the legal basis for processing operations in which we obtain consent for a specific processing purpose.
 If the processing of personal data is necessary for the performance of a contract to which the data subject is a party, as is the case, for example, with processing operations that are necessary for a delivery of goods or the provision of another service or consideration, the processing is based on Article 6 (S) 1 lit. b DSGVO.
 The same applies to such processing operations that are necessary for the implementation of pre-contractual measures, for example in cases of inquiries about our products or services.
 If our company is subject to a legal obligation by which the processing of personal data becomes necessary, such as for the fulfillment of tax obligations, the processing is based on Art.
 6 para. p.
 1 lit. c DSGVO.
 In rare cases, the processing of personal data might become necessary to protect vital interests of the data subject or another natural person, Art.
 6 para. p.
 1 lit. d DSGVO.
 Finally, processing operations could also be based on Article 6 (1) (f) of the GDPR.
 Processing operations that are not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary to protect a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject are not overridden.